Hiring, reversed — Designing a candidate-first job marketplace

 Early interviews with job seekers, team leaders, recruiters showed:

-Persona creation, defining user needs through desk research and 6 user interviews (conducted with creatives looking for job, team leaders and recruiters).
+Defining user needs through desk research and 6 user interviews.

 Designing user flows.